@bicycle-codes/envelope

 envelope

 Envelopes that have been authorized by the recipient.
-This hides the sender's identity, while the recipient is still visible, thus hiding the metadata of who is talking to whom via private message.
-Because the recipient is legible, we can still index messages by recipient.
+This hides the sender's identity, while the recipient is still visible.
+This way we hide the metadata of who is talking to whom via private message.
+But, because the recipient is legible, we can still index messages by recipient.

-This supports multiple devices by default because we are using the Identity module + a keystore per device.
+This supports multiple devices by default because we are using the Identity module.

 This is assuming that all the users of the app are well behaved, and not giving out envelopes willy nilly. 🤔